USEPA/EPA_ALPHA_Model/ALPHA_Documentation/introduction.rst

 Datalogging and Auditing
 ------------------------
 Datalogging enables post-simulation data analysis and debugging.
 Significant effort was applied to the creation of a datalogging framework that is both flexible and fast.
 For that reason there are controls available to limit the amount of data logged by the model (excess datalogging significantly slows the model down and is therefore to be avoided).
 For example, datalogging may be limited to the bare minimum required to calculate fuel economy, or datalogging may be limited to the bare minimum plus everything related to the engine or transmission.
-It is also possible to log every available signal in the model, if desired and the associated performance slowdown is acceptable.
+It is also possible to log every available signal in the model if desired and the associated performance slowdown is acceptable.
 Datalogging should generally be limited to the signals or components required for the investigation at hand.
-Datalogs are found in a workspace object named ``result`` at the end of simulation.
+Datalogs are found in a workspace object named ``datalog`` at the end of simulation.

+Simulation "results" are available in the simulation output workspace in the ``result`` object which contains scalar values by drive cycle phase.
+Values of common interest can be displayed in the command console using the ``result.print`` command.

+.. sidebar:: Audit Notes

+    If new components are added to the model then new audit blocks also need to be added and the corresponding audit scripts will require updating in order to capture the new energy source or sink in the audit report.
+Adding audits to the model is somewhat of an advanced topic, primarily because the block layout of the model and the mathematical structure of the model are not the same - although sometimes they are!
+The primary principle is to remember that the purpose of the audit is to monitor the physical energy flows and not the energy flow through the Simulink blocks which may be distinct from the physics.

-The model is also set up to audit the energy flows throughout the model.
+The model is also set up to be able to audit the energy flows throughout the model.
 If auditing is enabled then a text file (or console output) is created that shows the energy sources and sinks that were simulated.
 The total energy provided and absorbed should be equal if the model conserves energy.
 Since the model runs at discrete time steps and since modeling is an exercise in approximation there is commonly some slight discrepancy which is noted as the Simulation Error in the audit report.
 The Energy Conservation is reported as a percentage ratio between the Net Energy Provided and the Total Loss Energy.

-If new components are added to the model then new audit blocks also need to be added and the corresponding audit scripts require updating in order to capture the new energy source or sink in the audit report.
-Adding audits to the model is somewhat of an advanced topic, primarily because the block layout of the model and the mathematical structure of the model are not the same - although sometimes they are!
-The primary principle is to remember that the purpose of the audit is to monitor the physical energy flows and not the energy flow through the Simulink blocks which may be distinct from the physics.
+Audit summaries can be displayed in the command console using the ``audit.print`` command when auditing is enabled.

 Auditing the energy flow in the model is a key factor in ensuring the plausibility and function of the model.